DevDolphin7/EndpointsJSON/README.md

 -   pillow==11.1.0
 -   setuptools==75.8.0
 -   wheel==0.45.1
--   The `install.sh` script will install a local copy of the `src` directory as a module, run `pip freeze` to see it.
+-   The install script will install a local copy of the `src` directory as a module, run `pip freeze` to see it.

 # Support